 Our Management Incentive Plan is designed to provide executive officers with annual incentive compensation based on the achievement of certain preestablished performance objectives.
-By utilizing a combination of objective and subjective performance factors critical to our success, this program incentivizes our executive officers to achieve results that benefit them and the company.
+By utilizing a combination of objective and subjective performance factors critical to our success, this program incentivizes our executive officers to achieve results that benefit them and the Company.

-At the beginning of each year, the Compensation Committee recommends and the Board of Directors approves new "Base Plan" and "Incremental Plan" corporate objectives for the Management Incentive Plan.
-The objectives are established and measured on an annual basis to better align personal objectives with the direction and objectives of the company.
+At the beginning of each year, the Compensation Committee approves, subject to review by the Board of Directors, new "Base Plan" and "Incremental Plan" corporate objectives for the Management Incentive Plan.
+The objectives are established and measured on an annual basis to better align personal objectives with the direction and objectives of the Company.
 When these objectives are established and approved, each objective, and, if applicable, the subparts to each objective, is weighted and assigned a percentage value relative to the "Base Plan" or "Incremental Plan" corporate objectives taken as a whole.
 At that time, the Compensation Committee also establishes the maximum bonus amount for each of our executive officers, based on a set percentage of each executive officer's base salary, that the "Base Plan" and "Incremental Plan" corporate objectives are worth (see table below).
 The Compensation Committee may modify or reweight the objectives during the course of the fiscal year, if necessary, to reflect changes in our business plan.

 Under the terms of the Management Incentive Plan, if participants achieve the designated "Base Plan" objectives, they are entitled to receive a bonus equal to a "Base Plan" percentage of their base salary for the year.
 In addition to the "Base Plan" bonus amount, participants are also eligible to receive an additional bonus equal to the designated "Incremental Plan" percentage of their base salary if certain additional "Incremental Plan" objectives are achieved.
-The bonus percentages that may be paid to the named executive officers under the 2012 "Base Plan" and "Incremental Plan" are set forth in the table below:
+The bonus percentages that may be paid to executive officers under the 2014 "Base Plan" and "Incremental Plan" are set forth in the table below:

-"Base Plan" (bonus as percentage "Incremental Plan" (bonus as percentage of Maximum Bonus (as a percentage
+Title "Base Plan" (bonus as percentage of salary) "Incremental Plan" (bonus as percentage of salary) Maximum Bonus (as a percentage of salary)

-Title of salary) salary) of salary)

 President and CEO 40% 10% 50%

+Chief Operating Officer 33% 9% 42%

 Chief Financial Officer 32% 8% 40%

 Senior Vice President 32% 8% 40%

-Vice President 24% 6% 30%
+Vice President 28% 7% 35%

-The Compensation Committee's decision to include "Base Plan" and "Incremental Plan" bonuses and performance objectives in conjunction with bonus award percentages that may be earned by the named executive officers was based on its determination that such an incentive plan is necessary to strategically align the company's compensation with that of similarly positioned publicly-traded medical device companies and to increase the company's ability to attract and retain talented executive management.
+The Compensation Committee's decision to include "Base Plan" and "Incremental Plan" bonuses and performance objectives in conjunction with bonus award percentages that may be earned by executive officers was based on its determination that such an incentive plan is necessary to strategically align the Company's compensation with that of similarly positioned publicly-traded medical device companies and to increase the Company's ability to attract and retain talented executive management.
 Additionally, the "Incremental Plan" objectives were designed as an extension of certain "Base Plan" objectives in order to provide additional incentive for achievement.

-The Management Incentive Plan includes corporate and individual performance goals for all participants, except the Chief Executive Officer, whose bonus is based entirely on corporate objectives.
-The weighting of the corporate to individual performance goals for the named executive officers under the Management Incentive Plan is set forth in the table below:
+The Management Incentive Plan includes corporate and individual performance goals for all participants, except the Chief Executive Officer and Chief Operating Officer, whose bonus is based entirely on corporate objectives.
+The weighting of the corporate to individual performance goals for executive officers under the Management Incentive Plan is set forth in the table below:

 Title Corporate Objective Weighting Individual Objective Weighting

 President and CEO 100% 0%

+Chief Operating Officer 100% 0%

 Chief Financial Officer 90% 10%

-Senior Vice President 80% 20%
+Senior Vice President 90% 10%

-Vice President 75% 25%
+Vice President 80% 20%

-These percentages were weighted based upon the Compensation Committee's determination that the achievement of the company's strategic corporate goals was a more meaningful measure of performance for senior executive officers than the achievement of individual goals and that such weighting yielded an incentive that was most beneficial to the company's overall performance.
+These percentages were weighted based upon the Compensation Committee's determination that the achievement of the Company's strategic corporate goals was a more meaningful measure of performance for senior executive officers than the achievement of individual goals and that such weighting yielded an incentive that was most beneficial to the Company's overall performance.